Honda Insight Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

 Average insurance rates for a Honda Insight are $1,278 a year with full coverage.
-Comprehensive costs approximately $218 a year, collision insurance costs $450, and liability is estimated at $452.
-Liability-only coverage costs approximately $504 a year, and high-risk coverage costs around $2,786.
+Comprehensive costs around $218, collision insurance costs $450, and liability coverage is $452.
+Liability-only coverage costs around $504 a year, and high-risk coverage costs around $2,786.
 Teenage drivers receive the highest rates at up to $4,966 a year.

 Average premium for full coverage: $1,278

-Full coverage includes $500 comprehensive and collision deductibles, 30/60 liability coverage, and includes medical/PIP and uninsured motorist coverage.
-Rates are averaged for all U.S. states and Insight trim levels.
+Prices are based on $500 comprehensive and collision deductibles, minimum liability limits, and includes UM/UIM and medical coverage.
+Rates are averaged for all U.S. states and for all Insight models.

 Price Range by Coverage and Risk

-For a driver in their 40's, prices range range from as low as $504 for liability-only coverage to a high of $2,786 for a policy for a high-risk driver.
+For a driver in their 40's, prices range range from as low as $504 for a discount liability-only rate to the much higher price of $2,786 for high-risk insurance.

 Price Range by Location

-Living in a larger city can have significant affects on the price of insurance.
-Rural locations tend to have a lower frequency of collision claims than densely populated cities.
-The diagram below illustrates how location helps determine auto insurance prices.
+Choosing to live in a large city has a large influence on insurance rates.
+Areas with sparse population tend to have a lower frequency of collision claims than densely populated cities.
+The example below illustrates how location helps determine auto insurance rates.

-These examples demonstrate why it is important to get quotes using their specific location and risk profile, instead of using average rates.
+These examples demonstrate why everyone should compare rates quotes for a specific zip code and risk profile, rather than using average rates.

 Use the form below to get customized rates for your location.